dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-21-particles-in-boxes.md

 \end{align}
 $$

-Now let’s deal with te boundary conditions.
-To ensure that the wavefunctions are continuous and smooth
+Now let’s deal with the boundary conditions.
+To ensure that the wavefunctions are continuous and smooth:

-* The boundary conditions at \\( x=0 \\) give:
+* The boundary conditions at \\( x=0 \\) are:

   $$
   \begin{align}